Great Lakes Theatre

 No one has favorited this theater yet

-Opened in 1927, the Great Lakes could seat over 1795, and was host to both live stage shows and movies in its first few years of operation, though it was operated as a movie house for the majority of its existence.
-It was designed by George Mason, who was responsible for the Gem and Oriole Theatres in Detroit as well.
+Opened November 23, 1927, the Great Lakes Theatre could seat 1,795, and was host to both live stage shows and movies in its first few years of operation, though it was operated as a movie house for the majority of its existence.
+It was designed by George Mason, who was responsible for the Gem Theatre and Oriole Theatre in Detroit as well.

-After it closed as a movie house in the late 60s, it became home to the Vest Pocket theater company from 1969 to 1972.
+After it closed as a movie house in the late-1960’s, it became home to the Vest Pocket theater company from 1969 to 1972.
 Afterwards, it was used for a number of years as a church.

-The Great Lakes was torn down in 1999.
+The Great Lakes Theatre was torn down in 1999.

 Just login to your account and subscribe to this theater